If you've ever felt the frustration of managing multiple online accounts, whether…

 · 5%+$0.10/tapped/swiped/dipped transaction

-Admittedly, Shopify’s fees are higher compared to Square’s, but in return, Shopify offers a broader range of services to compensate for the higher costs.
-The platform gives a selection of four plans.
+Admittedly, Shopify’s fees are higher than Square’s, but in return, Shopify offers a broader range of services to offset those costs.
+The platform offers four plans.

-The four perks are fashioned to appeal to brands in various spheres and stages of business.
+The four perks are designed to appeal to brands across various spheres and business stages.

 Shopify